 Douglas.
 Based on the book by Philip MacDonald.
 ADRIAN

 Despite the annoying mischief making of having top name actors like Tony Curtis, Robert Mitchum, Burt Lancaster, etc, brought in (someone must have lost a bet) to make ‘cameo’ appearances in heavy rubbery disguises, the film isn’t ruined for me.
 Though I can understand how it might be for some.

 I am simply mad about George C. Scott’s character, ex-Intelligence agent, Anthony Gethryn and his charming French cohort, Raoul Le Borg (Philip Roux) ex-French Intelligence.
 These two actors, working so well together, make the movie for me and I will gladly watch it over and over – especially now since I own the DVD.

 Make note of the delightfully prune-faced and very talented Gladys Cooper as she steals the one scene she appears in.
 While her brow-beaten wimp of a hubby (Marcel Dalio) fuels her impatient dislike, she relates an important connecting event in the unknown killer’s background.

-Murder on such a grand scale as to defy belief is at the black heart of the story - murder in order to gain a huge inheritance.
-I can say no more.
+Murder on such a grand scale as to defy belief is at the black heart of the story - I can say no more.